appgate/sdp-sumologic-collector/README.md

 ### Update Package For Your Environment
 - Unzip the attached package
 - Open ‘/data/settings.config’
-	* Update line 6 with desired name for SumoLogic Collector
+	* Update line 30 with desired name for SumoLogic Collector
-	* Update line 7 with the installation token retrieved from SumoLogic
+	* Update line 31 with the installation token retrieved from SumoLogic
+	* Optional: Update line 32 true/false if collector should be installed as ephemeral. default true is reccommended
 - Move readme file into the data folder (or delete)
 - Zip files into a folder, be careful that the zip process does not nest an additional folder within.
 Mac users must also avoid adding __MACOSX & .DS_STORE files.
 Required structure is
 	<pre><code>